-The impairment loss on investment in an associate was RMB46.9 million and RMB60.2 million for FY2023 and FY2022 respectively.
-The impairment loss was due to the weak performance of the associate arising from the relaxing of Covid-19 control measures in many countries including Singapore.
+In FY2024, no impairment loss on investment in an associate following the share of loss of an associate amounting to RMB14.2 million, as the net asset value of the associate is approximately the carrying amount of the investment in an associate.
+In FY2023, the impairment loss of RMB46.9 million was provided due to weak performance of associates arising from the relaxing of Covid-19 control measures in many countries, including Singapore.